 Although my services are geared toward indie authors, I work with traditionally published authors as well.
 Copy and line editing are specialties of mine.
 That being said, a vast number of the requests I receive involve developmental editing.

 All documents are kept completely confidential, and all rights are retained by the author.
 I use the latest edition of the Chicago Manual of Style as my style guide and do all my edits in Microsoft Word using the Track Changes and commenting features.
 Any change or suggestion I make is always backed up with a rule or reason.
 If it’s simply a personal preference, I’ll let you know that too.
 My business is registered with the state of Pennsylvania and has been verified on Reedsy, Facebook, and Google.

 Not sure if you're ready for the editing stage?
 Learn when it's time to call in a professional.

 manuscript Coaching — Full Editing and critique

-Short story and One-chapter Workshops
+Short Story and Opening chapter Workshops

 Grammar and Punctuation Workshops

 I also offer one- and two-hour workshops as crash courses in grammar and punctuation.
 In each, I cover your choice of any grammar or punctuation topic you'd like to improve upon.
 We can spend a short time on multiple topics or a longer amount of time on just a couple topics.
 Whatever best suits your needs is how I adapt our time.
 Workshops for these include short exercises where we walk through the rules and cover examples together based on the guidelines in the Chicago Manual of Style.
 The main purpose is to help you identify your habits as a writer and familiarize yourself with the standard punctuation guidelines for fiction.
 The cost is $30 for a one-hour session and $50 for a two-hour session.